Keto Coconut Chicken Thai Curry

 Yes!
 Freeze leftover keto chicken curry in a freezer-safe airtight container for at least 6 months.
 Can thaw in the fridge overnight, or reheat straight from frozen.
 Reheat either in the microwave until warm, about 3-5 minutes if thawed, or 6-10 minutes if frozen.
 Or reheat on the stove in a skillet over medium heat until warm.

-Make sure your Thai curry paste and coconut cream are Whole30 friendly if you make this keto chicken curry recipe during a Whole30.
+Make sure your Thai curry paste and coconut cream are Whole30-friendly and yes, this recipe is compliant.

 Ingredients